 Aiming for Net Zero

-We believe it is important to minimise our environmental impact, so in November 2022 we employed Emily to analyse our carbon use and working out ways we can achieve our target of net zero by 2030.
-Our first audit (year 20-21)can be seen here.
+We believe it is important to minimise our environmental impact, so in November 2022 we employed Emily to analyse our Greenhouse Gas (GHG) emissions and work out ways we can achieve our target of net zero by 2030.
+Our base year audit (year 2020-21) can be seen here and our most recent (2023-24) here.

 We have been working on reducing our emissions by: